Paatal/project-repo-template/README.md

 Each project should propose one or more deliverables.
 Examples: a released code package, a best practices document, a final survey, a set of survey results, etc.

-Each deliverable should include a description (bulleted list) of the functionality of said deliverable.
+Each deliverable should include a description (or bulleted list) of the functionality of said deliverable.
 For example, “The Competitions tool supports recruitment of external reviewers and submission of their reviews”.

 ## Milestones